codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 ###  Workflows dashboard
 The Workflows dashboard displays a list of all the _active_ workflows across all Delivery Pipelines.
-Aative workflows meaning those that are either running or completed, and record events in the past one hour.
-To view a subset of workflows, define filters, including pipeline filters to focus on specific workflows.
+Active workflows are either running or completed workflows meaning those that are either running or completed, and record events in the past one hour.
+Set filters to view s, including pipeline filters to focus on specific workflows.
 Drill down on any workflow to view execution details, and manage it.

    {% include image.html
   lightbox="true"